(Last Update: 04/18/2025)

 For combination sleepers, hybrid mattresses provide a responsive and versatile option, catering to the needs of various sleeping positions.

-A Young Person in side sleeping position
+A Young Person in a preferred sleeping position (Canva)

 Memory Foam Mattresses

-However, there may be better choices than memory foam beds for combination sleepers, as the contouring benefits ideal for side sleepers can impede movement and make it difficult to switch positions.
+• There may be better choices than memory foam beds for combination sleepers, as the contouring benefits ideal for side sleepers can impede movement and make it difficult to switch positions.

-Additionally, heavier stomach or back sleepers should avoid memory foam beds, as they may not provide adequate support.
+• Additionally, heavier stomach or back sleepers should avoid memory foam beds, as they may not provide adequate support.

-However, there are firmer foam beds suitable for stomach sleepers.
 These mattresses offer the necessary support to keep the spine aligned and prevent the hips and belly from sinking too deeply, which can cause discomfort and back pain.
 Brands like Tempur-Pedic, Casper's Original Foam, and Plank by Brooklyn Bedding offer firmer foam beds that could suit stomach sleepers.

-Siblings Jumping on a New Mattress
+Siblings Jumping on a New Mattress (Canva)

 Innerspring Mattresses